-On 18 July 2018, the Group signed a Share Sale Agreement to acquire a 70% equity interest in RCL Kelstar Sdn.
+On 18 July 2018, the Group acquired a 70% equity interest in RCL Kelstar Sdn.
 Bhd ("RCL").
-RCL, in cooperation with the Kelantan State Economic Development Corporation ("KSEDC"), was set up to manage the development of a multi-storey agricultural project ("Project") in Malaysia.
+RCL, in cooperation with the Kelantan State Economic Development Corporation ("KSEDC"), was set up to manage the development of a multi crop agriculture development project ("Project") in Malaysia.
 KSEDC has been granted a fifty-year land concession of approximately 5,500 acres.
-RCL in turn secured the rights to jointly undertake the Project together with KSEDC.
+RCL has in turn secured the rights to jointly undertake the Project together with KSEDC.